ecmwf-ifs/ecwam/README.md

 Some driver scripts to run tests and validate results rely on availability of:
 - md5sum (part of GNU Coreutils; on MacOS, install with `brew install coreutils`)
-- Python with either pyyaml or ruamel.yaml<0.18.0
+- Python with pyyaml or fckit

 Building ecWAM
 --------------